Privia Health Group Inc. (PRVA) Shares Down Despite Recent Market Volatility

-Privia Health Group Inc. (NASDAQ: PRVA)’s stock price has gone decline by -7.68 in comparison to its previous close of 27.10, however, the company has experienced a -7.64% decrease in its stock price over the last five trading days.
+Privia Health Group Inc. (NASDAQ: PRVA)’s stock price has gone decline by -4.48 in comparison to its previous close of 29.05, however, the company has experienced a 2.40% increase in its stock price over the last five trading days.

 Is It Worth Investing in Privia Health Group Inc. (NASDAQ: PRVA) Right Now?

-Analysts have varying opinions on the stock, with 18 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Privia Health Group Inc. (NASDAQ: PRVA) has a price-to-earnings ratio of 210.23x that is above its average ratio.
+There are mixed opinions on the stock, with 18 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored